Being Inactive Harms You More than You Think

 It is said that physical inactivity caused the deaths of more than 5 million people in 2008.
 That’s almost the same number of deaths caused by smoking in the same period.

-Another danger posed by a sedentary lifestyle is increased risk of disability.
+Another danger posed by a sedentary lifestyle is the increased risk of disability.
 One study published in the British Medical Journal showed that people who lived an inactive lifestyle were up to 72% more likely to develop disability once they reach the age of 65.

-The researchers looked at the link between unhealthy behaviors and risk of disability from 1999 to 2011.
+The researchers looked at the link between unhealthy behaviors and the risk of disability from 1999 to 2011.
 Close to 4,000 individuals were interviewed regarding their lifestyles.
 Unhealthy behaviors included low to moderate physical activity, smoking, and heavy alcohol consumption.

 Not surprisingly, a sedentary lifestyle can also increase your risk of obesity.
 Studies have proven that the number one trigger for obesity is lack of physical activity.